 To ensure that new graduate students have a concrete and appropriate plan for selecting courses and preparing for the Preliminary/Comprehensive exam, all incoming graduate students are required to submit a plan of the courses they intend to take until their Advancement to Candidacy.
 The course plan should be designed in coordination with each student's Faculty Advisor.
-M.S. students without a faculty advisor should design their course plan in consultation with the M.S.
+M.S. students without a faculty advisor should follow one of the five approved course plans in consultation with the M.S.
 Graduate Program Advisor.
 Approval from either the Faculty Advisor (or M.S.
 Graduate Program Advisor) and the ECE Graduate Program Advisor is required.
-Changes to the course plan at a later date are possible, after approval by the Graduate Program Advisor.
+Changes to the course plan at a later date are possible by submitting a new course plan for review and approval by the Graduate Program Advisor.